pact-foundation/pact-ruby/README.md

 At this stage, you'll want to be able to run your specs one at a time while you implement each feature.
 At the bottom of the failed pact:verify output you will see the commands to rerun each failed interaction individually.
 A command to run just one interaction will look like this:

-    $ rake pact:verify PACT_DESCRIPTION="a request for a alligator" PACT_PROVIDER_STATE="alligator exists"
+    $ rake pact:verify PACT_DESCRIPTION="a request for an alligator" PACT_PROVIDER_STATE="an alligator exists"

 #### 4. Implement enough to make your first interaction spec pass